 To help you understand this unique vehicle technology, we look at how it works, as well as show you the benefits and disadvantages of having it.
 We also take a look at a few car brands that offer 4-wheel steering.

 What is 4-Wheel Steering?

-All-wheel or 4-wheel steering allows the rear wheels to turn with the front wheels while the driver turns the steering wheel.
+All-wheel or four-wheel steering allows the rear wheels to turn with the front wheels while the driver turns the steering wheel.
 Four-wheel steering is often confused with four-wheel drive, but these are two different systems entirely.

 With four-wheel drive, the vehicle uses all four wheels to transmit power from the motor to the road.
 On the other hand, the four-wheel steering allows you to turn the four wheels when you move the steering wheel.

 The purpose of using an all-wheel steering system is to gain more agility of the vehicle.
 When traveling at a slower speed, the rear wheels of the car are going to turn opposite of the front wheels slightly.
 This tactic is known as counter-phase steering.
 It permits the vehicle to maintain a tighter turning radius, allowing for superior agility.